Construction and Demolition (C&D) Recycling

 Construction and Demolition Materials

-According to the CIWMB's (now known as CalRecycle) 2008 Statewide Waste Characterization Study, construction and demolition (C&D) materials make up 29 percent of California's waste disposal.
+According to CalRecycle's 2008 Statewide Waste Characterization Study, construction and demolition (C&D) materials make up 29 percent of California's waste disposal.

 A detailed breakdown of C&D waste can be found in CalRecycle's 2006 C&D characterization study.

 Waste generated in construction or demolition activities also includes large quantities of material found in the general waste stream.
 For example, the C&D waste stream also includes corrugated cardboard (OCC) from packaging, a variety of plastics (PVC pipe, packaging, etc), glass, and yard wastes from site work and clearing.
 Existing municipal recycling programs may be suitable for recovering these common materials.
 However some of the other materials may need special handling, either as solid or as hazardous waste.

 Some materials are generally unique to the C&D waste stream.
 The following list includes a sample of those.

 For more information on various materials and case studies about specific projects visit the C&D program's publications page.